DharmaVemuri/lenovo/README.md

 # lenovo
 sample

-changes were made in the subdomain
+changes were made in 2 domain